jmaglic/radix/documentation/CLASS_Node_handle.md

 xsm::radix::extract() and are retrieved when the user calls xsm::radix::insert().
 In addition, the user may construct empty Node_handle objects.

+For now, Node_handle is only used as a pointer handle for the user.
+Pointer operations are managed by the Node class.

 Node_handle uses some of radix's typedefs.

 ```c++